-Instagram has gradually been increasing functionality as users demand more and more ways to communicate with friends and followers.
-However, they continue to place limitations on those same functions, requiring users to jump through hoops in order to accomplish their goals.
+Instagram has gradually been adding additional features as users demand more and more ways to communicate with friends and followers.
+However, Instagram continues to place limitations on those same functions, requiring users to jump through hoops in order to accomplish their goals.

 With the advent of Instagram videos, users can take videos, share them on their account or via direct message, and post them to their Story.
 However, these videos come with time limits.
 Users can post videos between 3 seconds and a minute to their general Instagram feed.
-If they post to their story, the the video is limited to only 15 seconds.
+If they post to their story, the video is limited to only 15 seconds.
+Of course, this can be annoying when you want to share something that doesn’t fit within these time constraints.

-So how do you get around Instagram’s limited functionality?
-There are a few methods for getting your lengthy videos on the app.
+So how do you get around Instagram’s limited functionality to post longer videos?
+There are a few methods for getting your longer videos up on Instagram where they belong!

 Method One: Multiple Clips